 These sausages are generally eaten in the morning in Bavaria, and are generally not served after noon hour.
-During Oktoberfest, restaurateurs start serving the sausages along with beer at 10 in the morning.
+During Oktoberfest, restaurateurs start serving the sausages along with wheat beer at 10 in the morning.

 They are mostly eaten in southern Germany.
 Some people refer to a “Weißwurstäquator” (“white sausage equator”) — an imaginary line roughly following the course of the Danube River that separates off the north of Germany where Weißwürste is not a common sausage.
 When it is served in other parts of Germany, though, it is eaten at any time of day.

-4 Weißwürste = 1 pound / 450g
+4 Weißwürste = approx. 500 g / 1 pound

-“Weiß” (pronounced “vice”) means white, “würst” means sausage, “würste” means sausages.
+“Weiß” (pronounced “vice”) means white, “wurst” means sausage, “würste” means sausages.

 Von Glass, Dominik.
 Mythos im Schweinsdarm.
 Frankfurt, Germany: Frankfurther Allgemeine.
 15 February 2007.
 Accessed July 2021 at https://www.faz.net/aktuell/gesellschaft/150-jahre-weisswurst-mythos-im-schweinsdarm-1409224.html